lceragioli/SELinuxCILSemantics/README.md

-test/                          <-- files and code for testing dune                        <-- dune configuration file Generate.ml - .mli          <-- module for generating random CIL configurations testCILsem.ml               <-- for testing the paper semantics with generated configurations testCILsemInt.ml            <-- for testing the paper semantics with the configurations in the test-cases directory testCILsemIntE.ml           <-- for testing the efficient semantics with the configurations in the test-cases directory real-world/                 <-- directory with real-world configurations test-cases/                 <-- directory with hand-crafted intricate CIL configurations
+test/                          <-- files and code for testing dune                        <-- dune configuration file Generate.ml - .mli          <-- module for generating random CIL configurations testCILSemRand.ml           <-- for testing the paper semantics with generated configurations testCILSem.ml               <-- for testing the paper semantics with the configurations in the test-cases directory testCILSemE.ml              <-- for testing the efficient semantics with the configurations in the test-cases directory

+testCases/                     <-- directory with hand-crafted intricate CIL configurations

 ```